rwnicholas/Systemd-Nvidia-Entry/README.md

 # Solus-Optimus-Switch
-### Hey, if your EFI partition is not mounted at /boot, use the files that are inside the folder **Solus**
-* Hi, the idea from switching on boot is from [Grub-Nvidia-Entry](https://github.com/Superdanby/Grub-Nvidia-Entry).
-This is a fork to implement this method on systemd.
 * I'm trying this using Solus, but I believe that others systems can work with some tweaks.
 * **[Download here for Solus](https://www.dropbox.com/s/0ztla0bei6au6q2/SolusOptimusScript.zip?dl=0) the script switchgpu.sh and the Makefile for Solus**